 Before leading NAS, Tighe was the manager of strategy, marketing, and business development for Bechtel’s Nuclear, Security & Environmental (NS&E) global business unit, an $8 billion business.
 Tighe served as the NS&E representative to the Bechtel Group, Inc. Marketing and Business Development Committee and represented Bechtel on the board of managers for NAS and Kwajalein Range Services, LLC.

-Tighe joined Bechtel in 2006 as marketing and business development manager and was elected a principal vice president in 2016.
+Tighe joined Bechtel in 2006 as marketing and business development manager; he became a principal vice president in 2016 and was elected a senior vice president in 2023.
 Before his service with Bechtel, Tighe worked for Lockheed Martin at the Nevada Test Site for more than a decade, holding several scientific and management posts, ultimately rising to the position of assistant general manager for high-hazard test and evaluation.
 Tighe also has been a postdoctoral fellow in the Nuclear Sciences Division of the Lawrence Berkeley National Laboratory at the University of California, Berkeley.